 - One of the most popular starters in France is a pile of grated carrot.
 Yes, this is the country of gourmands, however des carrottes râpées is a delicacy here.
 This salad (I don’t even know if it’s technically a salad seeing as there’s just one item on your plate) is tossed in a lemony dressing with seasoning, and that’s it.
 Très simple.
 At the end of the day, the French were the great minds behind crudités which they would usually eat with a creamy creme fraiche dip not hummus, so they clearly respect their raw vegetables.

 - All the pillow cases are square.
 And all the pillows are rectangular.

 - Why do they put a space between the end of the sentence and the exclamation mark or question mark ?!

 - Just like the rest of Europe, France prefers UHT milk.
 As is the case with any food on which you’ve been raised, whether it’s Britain’s Marmite versus New Zealand’s Marmite, or a real Mexican tortilla versus the Old El Paso range, as soon as you taste that new, unusual flavour, you’ll be horrified.
 It takes time, time and a few strange cups of tea to get used to UHT milk, but the plastic undertones are growing on me.
 And apparently the French think fresh milk tastes like cow, so it goes both ways.
-(FYI, just so you’re warned, if you order tea with milk in a café, expect the milk to be warmed, frothed UHT.)
+(FYI, if you order tea with milk in a French café, expect the milk to be warmed, frothed UHT.
+You’ve been warned.)